 The gold standard for colon cancer screening

 A colonoscopy is believed to be the “gold standard” of all screening approaches for colorectal cancer.
 Unlike many screening approaches, a colonoscopy allows for the investigation of the complete colon.
 In addition to offering the most comprehensive inspection, it also permits the exposure of tumors and their withdrawal in just one procedure.
-You can request a colonoscopy in Chicago, IL, Peoria, IL, or Bloomington, IL, by contacting your nearest GI Alliance of Illinois location.
+You can request a colonoscopy in Chicago, IL, Peoria, IL, or Normal, IL, by contacting your nearest GI Alliance of Illinois location.